Last Updated on October 31, 2024 by Matt Musico

 Texas Rangers: Nelson Cruz, 14 Home Runs

 Eight of his 14 dingers for the Rangers came during their 2011 World Series run.
-Cruz actually exited the ALDS without hitting a home run before going nuts.
+Cruz exited the ALDS without hitting a home run before going nuts.
 First, he slugged six in the ALCS while posting a 1.273 slugging percentage.
 Unsurprisingly, that earned him series MVP honors.
 The outfielder added two more in the Fall Classic but didn’t do much else.
 He slashed .200/.333/.440 in 30 plate appearances.

 Toronto Blue Jays: Jose Bautista & Joe Carter, 6 Home Runs

-Carter also appeared in five different series for the Jays and hit a homer in all but one of the matchups he appeared in.
-Like Joey Bats, he hit two homers in a series twice, and both of those instances came in the World Series.
+Carter also appeared in five different series for the Jays and hit a homer in all but one of the matchups.
+Like Joey Bats, he hit two homers in a series twice, and both instances came in the World Series.
+His final swing in the postseason was the Fall Classic-winning walk-off homer in 1993.
+That’s a great last memory to have.

 Washington Nationals: Four-Way Tie, 5 Home Runs

-We end things with a four-way tie between Nats hitters from Washington’s recent stretch of success: Juan Soto, Anthony Rendon, Bryce Harper, and Ryan Zimmerman.
+We end things with a four-way tie between Nats hitters from Washington’s most recent stretch of success: Juan Soto, Anthony Rendon, Bryce Harper, and Ryan Zimmerman.

 Zimmerman is the Nats’ all-time home run leader and Mr. National, so it only makes sense to have him here.
 However, I’ll give Soto an upper hand because he did it in the fewest games played (17) and plate appearances (65).